top of page

 What is Forest Therapy?

 Forest therapy is “simply being in nature, connecting with it through our sense of sight, hearing, taste, smell, and touch” (Dr. Qing Li, Forest Bathing: How Trees Can Help You Find Health and Happiness).
 Forest therapy has its roots in shinrin-yoku (“forest bathing”), a practice originating in Japan that emphasizes the measurable health benefits of immersing oneself in nature.
 Expanding upon this lineage, forest therapy is a heart-centered practice that invites participants to slow down, be more present, and feel more connected to their bodies; each other; and the more-than-human world.
-Forest therapy is relational and founded on the principle that all beings are interconnected, and cultivating and tending those relationships can reawaken a sense of belonginess and kinship.
+Forest therapy is relational and founded on the principle that all beings are interconnected, and cultivating and tending those relationships can reawaken a sense of belonging and kinship.

 What can I expect?